Types of Energy Storage Systems in Electric Vehicles

 Nickel-Cadmium Battery

-Nickel-Cadmium battery has comparatively more energy density than Lead-Acid battery.
+Nickel-cadmium battery has comparatively more energy density than Lead-Acid battery.
 The anode is made up of Nickel and the cathode is made up of Nickel-oxide and an aqueous alkali solution is used as an electrolyte.

 • Ni-Cd supports ultra-fast charging